Candy Comparison: Otoko Ume Sheet vs Umeboshi no Sheet

-“Ume (梅)” is a tree very familiar to us Japanese that represents Japan’s winter season.
+“Ume (梅)” is a tree very familiar to us Japanese which represents Japan’s winter season.
 It has white or reddish blossoms and is referred to as Japanese apricot in English.

 Ume trees bear fruit, which is known as Ume plums.
-Unlike apricot fruits, the Japanese plums are characterized by their strong sour taste and don’t become sweet even if they have ripened.
+Unlike apricot fruits, the Japanese plums feature a strong sour taste and don’t become sweet even if they have ripened.

-Ume plums are not only used in Japanese cuisine, but they can also be a main ingredient for sweets and candies.
+Ume plums are not only used in Japanese cuisine, but they can also be the main ingredient for sweets and candies.

-In fact, a wide range of Ume candies are sold at supermarkets and convenience stores in Japan, and new types of Ume candies are coming out one after another.
+In fact, a wide range of Ume candies are sold at supermarkets and convenience stores in Japan, and in recent years new types of Ume candies are coming out one after another.

-What I bought this time are just that type, which consist of sheets of Umeboshi paste.
-By the way, “Umeboshi (梅干し)” is the quintessential Japanese pickle made of Ume plums.
+Actually, what I bought this time is just that type, which consists of sheets of Umeboshi paste.
+By the way, “Umeboshi (梅干し)” is a quintessential Japanese pickle made of Ume plums.

-I bought these 2 Umeboshi candies today, namely, Nobel’s “Otoko Ume Sheet (男梅シート)” and iFactory’s “Umeboshi no Sheet (梅ぼしのシート)” (Amazon.com).
+I bought these 2 Umeboshi candies today, namely, Nobel’s “Otoko Ume Sheet (男梅シート)” and iFactory’s “Umeboshi no Sheet (梅ぼしのシート)”.

 The former, Nobel Otoko Ume Sheet is a relatively new product that was released a few years ago, while the latter, iFactory Umeboshi no Sheet went on the market about 10 years ago and is known as a pioneer of sheet-type Ume plum candies.

-As I wrote above, both candies are sold in the form of sheets and available on some online shopping sites outside of Japan.
-However, as you can see from the above photo, they are quite different in appearance.
+As I mentioned above, both candies come in the form of sheets and are being sold even on some online shopping sites outside of Japan.
+However, as shown above, they are quite different in color.